namwkim/2017/wiki/regularization.md

 ```

-## Regularization
+## Constraining parameters by penalty

-Upto now we have focussed on finding the polynomial with the right degree of complecity $d=*$ given the data that we have.
+Upto now we have focussed on finding the polynomial with the right degree of complexity $d^*$ given the data that we have.

 Let us now ask a different question: if we are going to fit the data with an expressive model such as 20th order polynomials, how can we **regularize** or smooth or restrict the choices of the kinds of 20th order polynomials that we allow in our fits.
 In other words, we are again trying to bring down the complexity of the hypothesis space, but by a different tack: a tack which prefers smooth polynomials over wiggly ones.